legislation/data-documentation/model/effects.md

 # Effects (amendments and commencements)

-The text of a provision of legislation may *amend* (change) one or more other provisions of legislation (or, very rarely, itself).
+The text of a provision of legislation may *amend* (change) one or more provisions of another item, or items, of legislation (or, very rarely, itself).

 For example, [paragraph 7 of schedule 2 of the Civil Partnership (Scotland) Act 2020](https://www.legislation.gov.uk/asp/2020/15/schedule/2/paragraph/7) contains the following amendment to the Marriage and Civil Partnership (Scotland) Act 2014: